 Departments have their own deadlines that can affect honors status for graduation!
 Be sure that you stay well-informed about when you must submit your work (possibly including early drafts) to your department.

-You also need to submit the final version of your thesis to the UF Libraries by the following dates:
+You also need to submit the final version of your thesis to the UF Libraries by December 15.

 Missing the deadline for your Libraries submission will not affect your graduation status.
 However, late submissions will not run through the routine upload/archive process.
 If you want to take advantage of the permanent link to your work as soon as possible, do not miss the Libraries' deadline.